vinfreecs/genga/Documentation.md

  * SERIAL_GROUPING i: By setting this flag, simulations can be exactly reproduced, but the performance can be slower.
  * poincareFlag i: By setting this flag, the [Poincare surface of section](#markdown-header-the-poincare-surface-of-section) is used.
  * IgnoreLockFile i: By setting this flag, the lock file is ignored and simulation can always be started again.
- * StopAtEncounter i: When > 0, then the multisimulation mode stops simulations when a close encounter occurs (d < StopAtEncounterRadius * RHill). n2 is ignored for the stopping criterion, but still used for numerical close encounters.
- * StopAtEncounterRadius f: factor to stop simulations at close encounters in multisimulation mode
  * def_GMax i: Defines the maximum size of close encounter groups as 2^GMax.
  * def_StopAtCollision i: 1 Stop Simulation when a Collision occurs, 0 continue simulation with merged bodies (default)
  * def_StopMinMass f: when def_StopAtCollision = 1, then stop simulations when both bodies are more massive than def_StopMinMass